Phase 1 Early Action Construction

 Phase 1 Main Line Construction Update

 The MBTA Fiscal and Management Control Board (FMCB) approved the first major construction contract to build the Fall River Secondary on May 11, 2020.
 The second package, which includes the New Bedford Main Line, the Middleborough Secondary, and the signal system for the entire Phase 1 corridor, was approved on August 24, 2020.
-Both elements of Phase 1 construction are currently underway.
+Construction was completed in 2024.

 Construction continues for the new pedestrian bridge across Route 18 and Acushnet Avenue connecting to the New Bedford Station.